particle-iot/thatconf-workshop-2019/content/docs/ch1.md

 <img src="./images/01/app-update-device-os.jpg" class="two-per-line" />
 <img src="./images/01/app-updating-device-os.jpg" class="two-per-line" />

 8. After the update is complete the <!--Argon will return to listening mode (blinking blue) and the-->app will ask if you want to add the Argon to a mesh network.
-For now, select "_NO, DON'T USE IN MESH_," as we will will explore the mesh networking capabilities later on.
+For now, select "_NO, DON'T USE IN MESH_," as you will explore the mesh networking capabilities later on.

 ![](./images/01/app-argon-use-in-mesh.jpg)